Shambhavi2901/MOVIE-RECOMMENDER-SYSTEM/README.md

 ![](PLOTS/CLUSTER3.png)

 ## Future scope
-Tfidfvectorizer captures the textual meaning of the data.
-Today algorithms like BERT and Elmo are present which capture the contextual meaning as well which would certainly enhance the quality of the recommendations.
+Tfidfvectorizer and CountVectorizer capture the textual meaning of the data.
+Today algorithms like BERT and Elmo are present which capture the contextual meaning as well, which would certainly enhance the quality of the recommendations.